Bangladeshis in the Middle East: Bangladeshis in Jordan

+Jordan has a smaller Bangladeshi community than the Gulf's largest labor destinations, but Bangladeshi migrants are present in the country, particularly in the garment sector.
+IOM's 2024 report puts Bangladeshi migrants in Jordan at 8,626.
+ILO material on Jordan's garment industry notes the importance of migrant labor in factory production with Bangladeshi workers forming part of that workforce.
+Jordan has also periodically carried out regularisation or amnesty measures affecting undocumented migrant workers, including Bangladeshis.

+Other Middle Eastern countries

+Outside the largest Gulf destinations, Bangladeshi communities in the Middle East are usually smaller and more transitory.

+Iraq has seen Bangladeshi labor migration as well as undocumented movement, and one estimate put the number of Bangladeshis there at around 50,000.

+Iran has also been involved in emergency return movements, with IOM and the Government of Bangladesh facilitating evacuations of Bangladeshi nationals from Iran during crisis periods, recent reporting said around 2,000 Bangladeshis were believed to be in Iran, including about 400 in Tehran.

+Bangladeshi presence in Syria is undocumented and is often discussed in connection with labor migration routes and evacuation corridors rather than a large settled diaspora.
+A foreign ministry report said the number of Bangladeshis still living in Syria was less than 100.

+Turkey has often functioned as a transit country for Bangladeshi migrants heading toward Europe, and IOM has documented Bangladeshi migrants stranded there during irregular migration routes.
+The Embassy of Bangladesh in Ankara maintains services for Bangladeshi diaspora members and non-resident Bangladeshis in Türkiye.

+Bangladeshi presence in Egypt is smaller than in the Gulf, but the Bangladesh embassy in Cairo has said that Egypt hosts around 4,000 to 5,000 Bangladeshi semi-skilled workers, most of whom are employed in the RMG and textile sectors.
+The embassy also describes its role in serving the Bangladeshi community through consular work and related services.

 Living conditions

 Migrant labour in the region, from which Bangladeshi citizens form a sizable minority, are brought in through the kafala system, which provides employment-based visas and bars workers from attaining longer-term residency.
 Like other Asian expatriates, Bangladeshi citizens have sought work in the region primarily to send remittances back to their families and share little in common culturally with their host societies.
 Many have additionally been motivated by the proximity to Mecca in hopes of performing the rites of the Hajj.

 Human rights organizations continue to report on widespread violations of labour and human rights of migrant workers in the Gulf region.
 Reported abuses include the confiscation of passports, mobility restrictions, excessive working hours, delayed or absent salary payments, sub-par working and living conditions, as well as sexual, physical and psychological abuse of workers by their employers.